MattKleinsmith/mattblock/README.md

 - [ ] Randomly place emojis in the world.
 Players unlock by touching them.
 Right click to show unlocked emojis.
 - [ ] The more emojis you have, the higher you can jump.
 Hold space to use full jump.
 Tap to use standard minimum jump.
 - [ ] Can give people some of your emojis.
 Emojis are currency.
+- [ ] Push an object together
+    - [ ] Go underneath a big object together and jump to push it up